martinvsehrdy/Python_course/README.md

 #### Exercise - decorators
 * create and apply decorator
   - that runs function twice (or n-times)
-  - not to run durring night (or during odd minutes)
+  - not to run during night (or during odd minutes)
   - to measure and print time that function takes
   - debug decorator that print when function is called and its args
   - slow down function - time.sleep(1) before calling function